-''Hollywood Homicide'' is a 2003 [[BuddyCopShow buddy cop film]] which stars Creator/HarrisonFord and JoshHartnett as two mismatched detectives who are thrown together to investigate the murder of an up-and-coming rap group in UsefulNotes/LosAngeles while dealing with their own personal struggles.
+''Hollywood Homicide'' is a 2003 [[BuddyCopShow buddy cop film]] which stars Creator/HarrisonFord and Creator/JoshHartnett as two mismatched detectives who are thrown together to investigate the murder of an up-and-coming rap group in UsefulNotes/LosAngeles while dealing with their own personal struggles.
 HilarityEnsues.

 Detective Joe Gavilan (Ford) is a [[DeadpanSnarker snarky]] over-the-hill cop who finds himself partnered with a young recruit, K.C.
 Calden (Hartnett), to find the culprit behind the massacre of a rap group, in what appears to be a gang-related shooting.
-Gavilan could care less about the case (as he moonlights as a real estate broker), while Calden has spent the past several years trying to find the man who murdered his father in the line of duty.
-The duo end up trailing a record label producer, Antoine Sartain ([[GreysAnatomy Isaiah Washington]]), who knows more information he lets on, and interact with a diverse cast of characters, including a psychic, an Internal Affairs investigator named Macko (Bruce Greenwood) obsessed with revenge against Gavilan, rap artists and more as they try to get to the bottom of the case.
+Gavilan couldn't care less about the case (as he moonlights as a real estate broker), while Calden has spent the past several years trying to find the man who murdered his father in the line of duty.
+The duo end up trailing a record label producer, Antoine Sartain ([[Series/GreysAnatomy Isaiah Washington]]), who knows more information he lets on, and interact with a diverse cast of characters, including a psychic, an Internal Affairs investigator named Macko (Bruce Greenwood) obsessed with revenge against Gavilan, rap artists and more as they try to get to the bottom of the case.

 !!This film provides examples of:

 * AndTheAdventureContinues: The film keeps going after all the plot threads are wrapped up, with two scenes playing out over the closing credits (Calden performing in a play and the duo cracking jokes at another crime scene).

 * AuthorAvatar: Screenwriter Robert Souza was a career LAPD Hollywood Division homicide detective who moonlit as a realtor, much like Gavilan.